DSU-Data-Engineering-CST/Team-3/README.md

-Certainly!
-Based on your request to create a comprehensive README for your project on "Movie Hit or Flop Prediction using ETL Pipeline," I've crafted a detailed document that mirrors the structure and depth of the referenced GitHub repository.
-This README encompasses all essential aspects of your project, including features, technology stack, setup instructions, data pipeline architecture, data sources, machine learning model details, visualizations, and future enhancements.

----

 # 🎬 Movie Hit or Flop Prediction ETL Pipeline

 A Python-based ETL (Extract, Transform, Load) pipeline designed to collect, process, and analyze movie data to predict whether a movie will be a hit or a flop.
 The pipeline integrates data from various sources, performs necessary transformations, stores the data in both CSV files and a MySQL database, and utilizes machine learning models for prediction.